lexik/LexikMaintenanceBundle/Resources/doc/index.md

 ### Commands

-There are two commands:
+There are four commands:
+* lexik:maintenance:lock
+* lexik:maintenance:unlock
+* lexik:maintenance:schedule-lock
+* lexik:maintenance:unschedule-lock

-    lexik:maintenance:lock [ttl] [--startdate|-s startdate] [--delay|d delay]
+    lexik:maintenance:lock [ttl]

 This command will enable the maintenance according with your configuration.
 You can pass the time to live of the maintenance in parameter, ``this doesn't work with file and shm driver``.
-You can optionally pass the start date/time or a delay of how long to wait until maintenance , ``this does, so far, only work with database driver without dsn``.

     lexik:maintenance:unlock

-This command will disable the maintenance
+This command will disable the maintenance.

+    lexik:maintenance:schedule-lock [delay] [--startdate|-s] [--ttl|t]

+Schedule maintenance mode to start after a delay or at a specific date, ``this does, so far, only work with database driver without dsn``.

+Example for a maintenance mode for one hour at Christmas, starting 18 o'clock:

+    lexik:maintenance:schedule-lock 3600 -s "2017-12-24 18:00"

+The following command will unschedule a scheduled maintenance mode.

+    lexik:maintenance:unschedule-lock

-You can execute the lock without a warning message which you need to interact with:
+You can execute all these commands without a warning message which you need to interact with, e.g.:

     lexik:maintenance:lock --no-interaction

-Or (with the optional ttl overwriting and a start at Christmas)
+Or (with the optional ttl overwriting)

-    lexik:maintenance:lock 3600 -s "2017-12-24 18:00" -n
+    lexik:maintenance:lock 3600 -n

 ---------------------